joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 - Staff full-stack or backend product engineer
 - Product architecture
 - Engineering leadership or management

 ### Who You Are
-- Have a clear salary range and benefits either posted or provided
 - Put work into your company values, company culture, and diversity
-- 80% - 100% remote (maximum one day per week in a Seattle office, occasional offsites are welcome)
+- 80% - 100% remote (maximum two days per week in a Seattle office, occasional offsites are welcome)
 - Net-neutral or better impact on the world (not interested in ad tech, social networks, and user surveillance)
 ##### Bonus points
 - Working on decentralized technology